"

 • dorsal to larynx, variable position by thoracic inlet as esophagus overlaps trachea, dorsal to Corina, past diaphragm in stomach

-11. Secure by suturing to a location that is preferred by the clinician.
+11. Secure by suturing to a location that is preferred by the clinician usually side of face.
 AVOID THE WHISKERS as they are very sensitive.
 Finger trap suture, several single sutures, sutures through tape attached to tube are all viable options.

-12. An E-collar is usually placed to prevent rubbing on the tube.
+12. An E-collar is placed to prevent rubbing on the tube.

-13. Removal-some place a drop of Ophthaine in nostril prior to removal to ease removal
+13. Removal-place a drop of Ophthalmic Proparacaine in nostril prior to removal to ease removal

-• cut suture, kink tube closed and pull gently and fairly swiftly out, patients often crinkle up nose and may sneeze or cough, and occasionally can have a few drops of blood from irritated nasal mucosa.
+• Place the stopper on the end of the tube or kink tube closed and pull gently and fairly swiftly out, control the end of the tube so it doesn’t flop all over!
+Patients often crinkle up their nose and may sneeze or cough, and occasionally can have a few drops of blood from irritated nasal mucosa after tube removal.

 License